B-Deforce/robust_ds_code/README.md

 To run this project, you need:
 - Python 3.8 or later
-- `hatch` for managing the project environment and dependencies
+- `hatch` for managing the project environment and dependencies ([installation isntructions](https://hatch.pypa.io/1.13/install/#macos) for Hatch).
+   - If you're used to `conda`, an easy way to install `hatch` is to create a separate `conda` env with your desired `python` version and install `hatch` there.
+You can then run the `hatch` commands below inside this environment.

 ### Installation